lupyuen/lupyuen.github.io/src/lorawan.md

 We won't use this pin because we'll control Chip Select ourselves on `GPIO 14`. [(See this)](https://lupyuen.github.io/articles/spi#control-our-own-chip-select-pin)

-Here are the pins connected on our LoRa Transceiver: SX1262 or RFM90...
+Here are the pins connected on our LoRa Transceiver: RFM90 or SX1262...

 ![PineCone BL602 RISC-V Board connected to Pine64 RFM90 LoRa Module](https://lupyuen.github.io/images/lorawan-connect3.jpg)

 TODO

-Only __1 pin `DIO0`__ is required for receiving simple LoRa Packets, without the frills (like Spread Spectrum Transmission).
+Only __1 pin `DIO1`__ is required.

-We shall configure BL602 to trigger __GPIO Interrupts__ when the 4 pins shift from Low to High.
+We shall configure BL602 to trigger a __GPIO Interrupt__ when the `DIO1` Pin shifts from Low to High.

 -   [__Semtech SX1262 Datasheet__](https://semtech.my.salesforce.com/sfc/p/#E0000000JelG/a/2R000000HT76/7Nka9W5WgugoZe.xwIHJy6ebj1hW8UJ.USO_Pt2CLLo)